Sendai

 By local train

-However, if you are in Japan during Seishun 18 ticket season, which coincides with the big holidays, the super-cheap pass allows five days (consecutive or not) of unlimited travel on local and rapid JR trains for ¥12,050.
-The ticket can also be split between up to five people!
+However, if you are in Japan during Seishun 18 ticket season, which coincides with the big holidays, the super-cheap pass allows unlimited travel on local and rapid JR trains.
+You can get either a 5-day Seishun 18 ticket for ¥12,050 or a 3-day ticket for ¥1,000.

 By plane